j4s0n-c/ISF-Synth-VCV/README.md

 This is technically not very hardware-like, but instead of making two (2) monitors (wired and wireless versions), this has just been combined into one module.
 Please use your imagination that these are really two separate modules.

 #### Controls
-+ Change the width by grabbing the right hand side of the module.
++ **Resize Handle** : Change the width by grabbing the right hand side of the module.
+	+ Double-clicking will return the module to the default width.
+	+ (Context Menu) Select a predefined width to roughly appoximate an aspect ratio.
 + (Context Menu) Select **Input Mode**:
     + **Wired** : Use the CV input to use for the input source.
 The CV input will be shown in this mode.
     + **Wireless** : Use a 'wirelessly' broadcasted texture from a [texOut](#texOut) module or a frame share sender (if supported).
 The CV input will be hidden in this mode.